 01 of 05

 Table salt is your standard salt, with small crystals designed to fit through the tiny holes in salt shakers.
 In addition to those cylindrical boxes on grocery shelves, you'll also find it in foodservice packets and on restaurant tables.
-Iodized salt is a form of table salt which has had iodine added to it to prevent a disease called goiter.
+Iodized salt is a form of table salt that has had iodine added to it to prevent a disease called goiter.

 From a culinary standpoint, a cook's goal should be to season a dish properly so that it isn't necessary (or desirable) to add salt to a dish at the table.
 For that reason, and to the extent that modern home cooks have adopted this approach, the use of table salt for seasoning is much diminished.